-Oxford Safe Haven (OSH) offers out-of-hours support for adults experiencing mental health crisis, and Elmore is supporting its extension to become 7-days a week.
-Elmore will work with Oxfordshire Mind to support people referred from OSH to access community-based support.
+Oxford Safe Haven (OSH) offers out-of-hours support for adults experiencing mental health crisis, and Elmore has been supporting its extension to 7-days a week.
+Elmore works with Oxfordshire Mind to support people referred from OSH to access community-based support.